Procedures for disclosing, reviewing and managing conflicts of interest

-- Requirement for the employee to recuse himself or herself from University deliberations, decisions, and negotiations regarding the external entity.
+- Requirement for the employee to recuse themselves from University deliberations, decisions, and negotiations regarding the external entity.

 - Conflict of Interest training requirements.

-- Any other conditions necessary to reduce or eliminated the risk that the employee’s external interest could unduly influence his or her professional responsibilities to the University.
+- Any other conditions necessary to reduce or eliminate the risk that the employee’s external interest could unduly influence their professional responsibilities to the University.